Saving the small things that run the planet

-The exciting ‘Plymouth’s Buzzing!’ project involved local schools and communities in conserving bees, butterflies, hoverflies and other pollinating insects.
+The ‘Plymouth’s Buzzing!’ project involved local schools and communities in improving local parks and other greenspaces to provide havens for bees, butterflies, hoverflies and other pollinating insects.
 Together with Plymouth City Council, we have worked with schools and community groups across Plymouth and established over 5 hectares of new wild flower meadow areas – that’s the equivalent area of 5 football pitches!

 What’s the need?